-This article provides a detailed response to: What are the emerging trends in sales compensation for SaaS and recurring revenue business models?
-For a comprehensive understanding of Sales Compensation, we also include relevant case studies for further reading and links to Sales Compensation best practice resources.
+This article provides a detailed response to: What Are the Top 5 Trends in SaaS Sales Compensation Models?
+[Complete Guide] For a comprehensive understanding of Sales Compensation, we also include relevant case studies for further reading and links to Sales Compensation templates.

 In the SaaS and recurring revenue models, customer success and retention have become paramount.
 This shift necessitates a move away from compensation plans solely focused on new customer acquisition.
 Organizations are increasingly incorporating metrics related to customer health, such as retention rates, customer satisfaction scores, and upsell or cross-sell success into their sales compensation plans.
 This approach ensures that sales teams are incentivized not just to close new deals but to foster long-term relationships with customers, emphasizing the lifetime value of the customer over immediate revenue gains.